Ywxig/flask-notepad/documents/ReadME.txt

-# flask-notepad

----

-This *web* application combines a *simple text editor* and an *audio player*.
+{"filename": "ReadME.txt", "type": "markdown", "dir": "documents", "content": "# flask-notepad\nThis web application combines a simple text editor and an audio player.
 Users can create, edit and save text just like in a standard notepad.
 At the same time, they can play audio files directly in the browser.
-The project is built using Flask and provides an intuitive interface for writing and listening audio files.
+The project is built using Flask and provides an intuitive interface for writing and listening audio files."}